achrefsola/LabView-Image-and-Live-Video-Encryption-System/README.md

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - **National Instruments** for providing LabVIEW and MyRIO.
 - The concept of chaotic systems, particularly the Lorenz system, for inspiring the encryption algorithm.

 ## Contact
-For questions or inquiries about this project, please contact me at [your.email@example.com].
+For questions or inquiries about this project, please contact me at achrafsoula9@gmail.com.